Monensin Premix (Canada)This page contains information on Monensin Premix for veterinary use.

-Thoroughly mix 500 g (0.50 kg) of MONENSIN PREMIX in one metric tonne (1000 kg) of feed to provide monensin at 99 g monensin activity per metric tonne of feed.
-It is recommended that MONENSIN PREMIX be mixed with a small quantity of the finishing feed before it is incorporated in to the bulk of the feed being prepared.
+Thoroughly mix 500 g (0.50 kg) of MONENSIN Premix in one metric tonne (1,000 kg) of feed to provide monensin at 100 g monensin activity per metric tonne of feed.
+To ensure adequate mixing, an intermediate blending step may be performed prior to manufacturing a complete feed.

 Broiler chickens - feed the medicated feed continuously as the sole ration.

-Growing turkeys - feed continuously as the sole ration up to 10 weeks of age.
+Growing turkeys - feed continuously as the sole ration.

 Complete diet - which includes complete feed plus roughage:

-Option 1.
-Feed continuously at a rate of 33 g monensin activity per tonne (1000 kg) until animals reach market weight.
-Mix 165 g MONENSIN PREMIX per tonne (1000 kg).
+Feed continuously at a rate of not less than 33 g and not more than 48 g monensin activity per tonne (1,000 kg) until animals reach market weight.

-Claim 2.
+Indication 2: Mix 110 g MONENSIN Premix per tonne (1,000 kg) (to provide 22 g of activity).
 Feed continuously at a rate of 22 g monensin activity per tonne (1000 kg) during periods of exposure to coccidiosis or when coccidiosis is likely to be a hazard.
-Mix 110 g MONENSIN PREMIX per tonne (1000 kg).

 Medicated supplement/premix fed as a % of total diet dry matter: